 - Download the Windows PE add-on for the ADK – https://go.microsoft.com/fwlink/?linkid=2022233

-- Login to SCCM server.
+- Log in to the SCCM server.

 - Select adkwinpeSetup.exe and install with administrator mode.

-- Select “Install the Windows Assortment and Deployment Kit Windows Preinstallation Environment Add-ons-Windows10 to this computer”
+- Select “Install the Windows Assortment and Deployment Kit Windows Preinstallation Environment Add-ons-Windows10 to this computer.”

 Note!: Use the same installation path of Windows ADK (shown in the above – Update Windows ADK steps).